virtualaichina/ditto_ros_bridge/README.md

 This bridge node subscribes to SSE events from Ditto and publishes them as ROS 2 messages.
 It listens to /things?namespaces={namespaces}&fields=thingId,attributes,features", where namespaces are "org.smartcity" and "com.manufacturing" in this setting.

+It implements the following features:

+1. Subscribes to Ditto's SSE API for real-time updates on digital twins.
+2. Processes various types of data from Ditto Things, including attributes, features, and relationships.
+3. Maps Ditto data to appropriate ROS messages and publishes them to specific topics.
+4. Implements error handling and reconnection logic for robustness.

+In order to run the bridge node, follow these steps:

 1. Build (if you have updated /src):

 in the root directory (/ditto_ros_bridge) run: